Zipcoder/reveal-slides.tcus/md/concurrency-asynchronous.md

 -
 #### Asynchronous Threading
-* Notice that Example 1 does not control the _thread scheduler_.
-Rather, the scheduler independently decides when to prioritize each thread execution.
+* From output of Example 1, notice the lack of control of the _thread scheduler_.
+The scheduler independently decides when to prioritize each thread execution.
 * Asynchronous threading leads to unpredictably ordered execution.